caroline-eggett/BUSOBA3333/README.md

 # BUSOBA3333

 This course is for prescriptive analytics.
-Each assignment in this repository will build upon another to ultimately allow the marketer to understand how Ford, the company partner, create new product models for customers.
+Each assignment in this repository will build upon another to ultimately allow the marketer to understand how Ford, the company partner, can create new product models for customers.

 *The programming language for the course is R.*